exercism/dart/exercises/hello-world/README.md

 $ pub run test
 ```

-For more detailed info about the Dart track see the [help page](http://exercism.io/languages/dart).
+For more detailed info about the Dart track see the [installation](http://exercism.io/languages/dart/installation) and [testing](http://exercism.io/languages/dart/tests) pages.

 ## Source